 So, there you have it!
 Above are three important elements in motorbike camping worth considering.
 The right sleeping pad, bag and pillow are key to finding good rest throughout your journey.
 Choose wisely and with your own standards in mind.
 Only then will you insure ... zzzzz.

 What Bedding To You Use When Motorcycle Camping?

 There are a lot of great pads, bags and pillows that are proven moto-camping compatible.
 Which ones do you prefer?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!